-Grenfell mum told son she could not breathe
+Grenfell Tower dad blames firefighters

 By Jennifer Scott, BBC News

-If you think about the first thing you would save in a fire, most of us would reach for the photo albums.
+If you think about the first thing you would save in a fire, many of us would reach for the photo albums.

 The precious memories encapsulated in those pages mean the world to those who took them.